T0pN0xch/NextGuardID/DEMONSTRATION_SCRIPT.md

 That's AI-powered fraud detection: automatic blocking of high-risk activities in real-time before fraud happens.
 Pattern recognition learns Ahmad's normal behavior.
 Every blocked attempt, every alert is recorded on blockchain.
 Ahmad has proof of what was attempted and when.

+---

+## PAGE 5B: REAL-TIME APPROVAL POPUP (DURING DEMO)

+"Now, while Ahmad is browsing the app, notice what just happened - a popup appeared on his phone screen!

+[Show the MyKad Usage Request Modal/Popup]

+This is a critical moment.
+Let me explain what's happening:

+A healthcare provider - Kuala Lumpur Hospital - is requesting access to Ahmad's MyKad right now.
+The system detected this request and immediately alerted Ahmad with a real-time popup.
+He didn't have to log back in or check his account.
+The notification came to him instantly.

+Look at what the popup shows:

+**Institution:** Kuala Lumpur Hospital with their icon **Purpose:** Patient Registration
+**Data Requested:** Full Name, IC Number, Email, Phone Number **Location:** Kuala Lumpur, Malaysia
+**Risk Level:** Low (green indicator)
+**Urgency:** Normal priority with countdown timer

+Ahmad sees ALL the details right here.
+He has two choices:
+1. **Approve & Confirm** - Grant access and record his approval on blockchain
+2. **Deny Request** - Reject the request and it's also recorded on blockchain

+This is the heart of the system.
+Ahmad is not a passive user.
+He's not hoping that institutions will ask permission - he DEMANDS permission.
+Every single access request requires his explicit approval.

+When he clicks Approve, two things happen instantly:
+1. The hospital is granted access to his data
+2. A blockchain transaction records his approval - cryptographic proof that Ahmad authorized this specific access for this specific institution on this specific date and time

+Let me click Approve to show you what happens."

+[Click Approve button on the popup]

+"A confirmation dialog appears for extra security, asking Ahmad to confirm one more time.
+He reviews the details:
+- Institution: Kuala Lumpur Hospital ✓
+- Data: Full Name, IC Number, Email, Phone Number ✓
+- Purpose: Patient Registration ✓
+- Duration: 90 days ✓

+He's confident this is correct, so he clicks 'Yes, Approve'."

+[Click Yes, Approve]

+"The system processes the approval.
+Behind the scenes:
+1. The blockchain records the transaction
+2. IPFS stores the metadata about what data was consented to
+3. The hospital receives a notification that their request was approved
+4. Ahmad receives a confirmation

+This is remarkable.
+Ahmad now has permanent proof on the blockchain that HE approved this access.
+If the hospital tries to access data beyond what he consented to, he can go to Polygonscan, show the blockchain record of his approval, and prove they violated his consent.
+No dispute.
+No argument.
+Cryptographic proof.

+And the beauty is: if Ahmad changes his mind in the future, he can revoke this consent anytime.
+The hospital's access is cut off immediately.
+That revocation is ALSO recorded on blockchain.

+That's the power of real-time approval popups - they keep users in control 24/7.
+You're never passive.
+You're always aware and always in charge."

+[Close the popup or continue to next page]

+---

+## PAGE 6: SETTINGS (Optional)

+"Let me also show you the Settings page, where Ahmad controls his preferences and notifications.

+[Navigate to Settings page]

+On the Settings page, Ahmad can:

+**Notification Preferences:**
+- Enable/disable push notifications for approval requests
+- Choose notification methods: In-app only, SMS, Email, or Push notification
+- Set quiet hours (e.g., don't notify between 11 PM and 8 AM)

+**Security Settings:**
+- Change biometric authentication
+- Update phone number for OTP
+- Review login history
+- Clear browser cache and session data

+**Privacy Preferences:**
+- Consent data retention period
+- Auto-revoke inactive consents (e.g., after 180 days)
+- Data deletion schedule
+- Blockchain recording preferences (always on - cannot be disabled for security)

+**Account Settings:**
+- Update profile information (redirects to MyDigital ID)
+- Download personal data
+- Export audit trail as PDF or CSV

+**About:**
+- App version
+- Terms of Service
+- Privacy Policy
+- Contact support
+- Feedback and suggestions

+The key here is control and transparency.
+Ahmad customizes how he wants to be notified, how long he wants his consent records kept, when old consents automatically expire.
+But the blockchain recording is permanent and cannot be disabled - that's for security.

+This is truly user-centric identity protection.
+Every setting is designed to give Ahmad control while maintaining the integrity of the blockchain audit trail."

+[Show the settings interface]

+---

+## PAGE 5: SUSPICIOUS ACTIVITY DETECTION

+"We're on the Suspicious Activity page.
+Ahmad's phone just alerted him that the system detected and blocked four suspicious activities.

+Look at Activity 1: 'Rapid Multiple Access Attempts' - Red, High Risk, Blocked.
+What happened?
+An attacker got Ahmad's MyKad information and frantically tried to open 5 accounts with different banks in 2 minutes.
+Five access attempts in 120 seconds is physically impossible for legitimate use.
+The system detected this fraud pattern instantly and blocked all five attempts.
+The attacker got nothing.

+Activity 2: 'Access from Unusual Location' - Yellow, Medium Risk, Flagged.
+Ahmad was in Kuala Lumpur yesterday, but today his MyKad is being used in Johor Bahru - 500 kilometers away.
+Physically impossible to travel that distance in 30 minutes.
+The system flagged it for Ahmad's review.
+Maybe he actually traveled, or maybe an attacker has his information.
+The system asks him to verify.
+If he denies it, future access is blocked.

+Activity 3: 'Consent Violation Attempt' - Red, High Risk, Blocked.
+Ahmad consented to UnknownBank accessing his Full Name, IC Number, Email for account opening.
+But the bank tried accessing his financial records, phone number, address - data Ahmad never consented to.
+The system detected the violation immediately and blocked it.
+The record is stored on blockchain.
+If the bank claims authorization, Ahmad has cryptographic proof they weren't authorized.

+Activity 4: 'Failed Authentication Attempts' - Yellow, Medium Risk, Resolved.
+Someone tried accessing Ahmad's account three times from different locations and failed.
+The system locked the account after three attempts.
+Ahmad was notified, verified his credentials, and resolved the alert.

+That's AI-powered fraud detection: automatic blocking of high-risk activities in real-time before fraud happens.
+Pattern recognition learns Ahmad's normal behavior.
+Every blocked attempt, every alert is recorded on blockchain.
+Ahmad has proof of what was attempted and when.

 That's the power of NextGuard ID.
 Let me summarize what we've shown you:

 - Dashboard gives real-time visibility of all activities